biemond/biemond-orawls/README.markdown

 ###control
-__orawls::control__ start or stops the AdminServer,Managed Server or a Cluster of a WebLogic Domain
+__orawls::control__ start or stops the AdminServer,Managed Server or a Cluster of a WebLogic Domain, this will call the wls_managedserver and wls_adminserver types

     orawls::control{'startWLSAdminServer12c':
       domain_name                => "Wls12c",